 One of the first, and most important, aspects of chemical safety begins at the origin; if you’re going to be the one producing a chemical for industrial use, you need to follow strict guidelines for the packaging and labeling of your substances before sending them out to clients.

 Labeling: After primary containment, adhering to the appropriate Safety Data Sheet (SDS) specifications becomes your number one priority.
 Safety data sheets not only ensure you keep track of your own materials, but are meant to make sure those transporting and receiving your materials are well aware of what they’re handling at all times.
-All hazardous materials should have a GHS label (similar to this) to communicate the type of chemical hazard each container contains.
-The GHS labels can be printed using an industrial label maker (like this one) which allows all products to be properly labeled. [/sws_green_box]
+All hazardous materials should have a GHS label to communicate the type of chemical hazard each container contains.
+The GHS labels can be printed using an industrial label maker which allows all products to be properly labeled.

 Any SDS will typically have 8-9+ sections, broken down in the following manner: